Skip to main content

 Trust tax

-A trust tax is a tax you are required to collect from your employee or customer and remit to us, e.g., sales or withholding taxes.
+A trust tax is a tax a taxpayer is required to collect from an employee or customer and remit to IDOR.
+An example of a trust tax is Withholding Income Tax.

 Amnesty

-On January 1, 1994, a uniform interest rate was created.
-This allows us to charge interest on underpayments and pay interest on overpayments at the same rate for most taxes we administer.
+On January 1, 1994, Illinois adopted a uniform interest rate to allow IDOR to assess interest on underpayments and authorize interest to be paid on overpayments at the same rate for most taxes IDOR administers.
 Interest is simple interest figured using a daily rate.
-The rate is reviewed twice each year — on January 1 and July 1 — and adjusted according to the “underpayment rate” or the “short term rate” established under the Internal Revenue Code (IRC Section 6621).
+The rate is reviewed twice each year — on January 1 and July 1 — and adjusted according to the “underpayment rate” or the “short term rate” established under Section 6621 of the Internal Revenue Code.

 Prior to January 1, 2004, the rate of interest payable on overpayments and charged on underpayments was the “underpayment rate.”
 During the period from January 1, 2004, through December 31, 2013, interest accrued at the “short term federal rate” for the first year that the overpayment or underpayment accrued interest.
-This is 3 percent less than the “underpayment rate.”
+This is three percent less than the “underpayment rate.”
 After one year, interest would accrue on any remaining balance at the “underpayment rate.”
-Interest accruing after December 31, 2013, on an overpayment or underpayment accrues at the “underpayment rate,” regardless when the overpayment or underpayment arose.
-The following formula is used to calculate interest
+Interest on an overpayment or underpayment accrues at the federal “underpayment rate,” and is calculated by multiplying the tax due by the interest rate.
+That amount is then divided by 365 (or 366 in leap years) to determine the daily interest rate.
+The daily interest rate is then multiplied by the number of days the amount is overdue to determine the total interest due.
+The following formula is used to calculate interest:

-tax (+ penalty, if applicable) due x interest rate ÷ 365 = daily interest amount x number of days = total interest due.
+tax due x interest rate ÷ 365 = daily interest amount x number of days = total interest due.

 Interest charged to you: Interest begins to accrue the day after the date the payment is due through the date you pay the tax.

-Interest paid by us: Unless an overpayment is refunded or a credit is approved within 90 days after the return due date, interest will be paid to you from the due date of the original return, the date a processable return is filed, or the date of overpayment (whichever date is latest).
+Interest paid by the state of Illinois: Unless an overpayment is refunded or a credit is approved within 90 days after the return due date, interest will be paid to you from the due date of the original return, the date a processable return is filed, or the date of overpayment (whichever date is latest).

 Late-filing (or nonfiling) penalty